scottslowe/learning-tools/aws/nat-instance-pulumi/README.md

 1. (Optional) Run `pulumi config set` to set configuration values that affect the behavior of the Pulumi program.
 The optional configuration values are:

     * `architecture`: Set this to "amd64" or "arm64".
 The values "x86_64" and "x64" are also supported and will have the same effect as "amd64".
 The default value is "arm64".
-    * `networkcidr`: Set this to control the CIDR that will be used when the VPC is created.
-The default value is "10.0.0.0/16".
     * `versionname`: Set this to "bionic", "focal", or "jammy" to control the version of Ubuntu used in the EC2 instance.
 These version names correspond to the 18.04, 20.04, and 22.04 releases, respectively.
 The default value is "jammy".

 1. Run `pulumi up` to instantiate the resources.